INGENUITY AT WORK

 Resources for Special Tips, Tools, and Articles to Conquer Precision.

 My wife is a professional photographer, and that entails more work than you think.
 There's a lot that goes into taking a good picture, and there's even more that goes into taking a great picture.
-She puts a lot of sweat and creativity into every one of her photographs, and each of them deserves a frame that's going to do them justice.
+She puts a lot of sweat and creativity into every one of her photographs, and each of them deserves a picture frame that's going to do them justice.

 The finished product ends up on customer's walls and in galleries, which means they must be framed.
 And framing ain't cheap, ranging from $100 to $200 for a decent one and going up from there depending on complexity and craftsmanship.

-Being a DIYer and a good husband I decided to build the frames for her.
+Being a DIYer and a good husband I decided to build the picture frames for her.
 After a few attempts, I was able to come up with a system.
 I've even reached a point where I can make enough frames to have a reserve, allowing me to take my time, be a little creative and knock out some beautiful frames.

 Note: I'm not going to get into cutting, matting, and mounting the artwork as there are millions of sites that can walk you through that part of the project.
 If you want to learn more about matting here's a link.